mr-page/obisidian/Chem/Easy mistake.md

 # Electrical conductivity in solid state

-The Giant ionic compound have no mobile ionin solid state
+The Giant ionic compound have no mobile ion in solid state

 The Covalent compound have no delocalized electrons